 And that’s it!
 We’ve just completed a simple NFT hunter bot that’s scanning a mempool to gain a competitive edge.

 Congrats on making it to the end of this lengthy post!
 But please don’t start counting your future NFT lambos just yet.
 Copy/pasting the above code samples is not likely to result in a stream of profit.
-From my limited experience with MEV extraction and NFT hunting, I know that the competition is brutal.
+From my experience with MEV extraction and NFT hunting, I know that the competition is brutal.
 These techniques are well known among MEV searchers, so you’d have to improve on them to start winning consistently.
 But, mempool scanning can be a powerful tool in your arsenal if you’re planning to compete in the blockchain bot wars.

 I’ve used Dotdotdots Smart Contracts as a practical example of leveraging mempool because it’s significantly more straightforward than the Defi-related use cases.
 Ethereum mempool is a complex topic that has a tremendous impact on the whole Defi ecosystem.
 I hope that this post can serve as a starting point for your journey into exploring the Dark Forest.